aricbeaver/blog/_posts/2017-09-06-toyota-chinook-paris-restore.md

 # Introduction

 Welcome to the restoration of a 1977 Toyota Chinook motorhome!
-The project took me about 1.5 years to complete and is now my full-time living situation.
+The project took me about 1.5 years to complete and this blog post has all the information you will ever need to know about a Toyota Chinook.
+I hope everyone finds this information enjoyable or useful for your restoration.

 The chassis is a long bed 1977 Toyota Pickup (also know as Hilux) with a fiberglass shell attached.
 The truck has a classic carbureted 20R engine.
 These were manufactured by a out of business company called Chinook in Washington State that also made other variations of camper conversions such as the Omega, Concourse, and Newport.
 I purchased two Chinooks for $500 each and used one for parts and the other for the restoration.
 The roof pops up and has about six feet and 2 inches of clearance from head to toe; at 6'4" I am still comfortable.